Precy loves to write about many topics, including how to grow some of the most wonderful plants in the world.

 When it comes to growing sabiddukong or Tonkin jasmine, it is either done so from seeds or cuttings in fertile, well-drained soil where it gets enough sunlight.
 Water the plant generously, keeping the soil moist.

 Ours started off from seeds in a container.
-When the weather gets cold or chilly during winter season, the vine slows in growth or becomes dormant but resumes growing when the weather gets hot.
-New and young shoots start showing up again during spring season.
-Clusters of flowers start showing up during spring to fall season.
+When the weather gets cold or chilly during the winter season, the vine slows in growth or becomes dormant but resumes growing when the weather gets hot.
+New and young shoots start showing up again during the spring season.
+Clusters of flowers start showing up from spring to fall.
 In the Philippines, it is during the rainy seasons that this vine produces flowers.

 Consumption, Dishes, and Photos